joelpaulkoch/joelkoch.dev/_pages/resume.md

 <div class="grid grid-cols-1 gap-1 py-0 sm:grid-cols-2"><div>M. Sc.
 Management of Technology</div> <div class="justify-self-end">Sept 2020 – Apr 2023</div></div>

+### What is it about
+A really diverse study program, that's at the intersection of technology and sociology.
+It has three different levels:

+First, an abstract, scientific view on technology.
+Here, we learned how technologies evolve, how standards emerge, why we're still not all driving in eletric cars, and that there has been a quite similar transition phase in history when steamships coexisted with sailing ships.

+Second, technology and innovation from a company's perspective.
+This part is about how to select technologies and how to organize to employ them in an innovative way.

+Last, technology and innovation from a government's perspective.
+We studied how governments can foster innovation and protect niche technologies to help companies capture the markets of the future.
+It's also about technological clusters and their impact on societies.

-Thesis: Switching from Open Source to Cloud Protection License: What is the impact on Community Health?
+My thesis: _Switching from Open Source to Cloud Protection License: What is the impact on Community Health?_

 ## Technion

 <div class="grid grid-cols-1 gap-1 py-0 sm:grid-cols-2"><div>Semester Abroad</div> <div class="justify-self-end">Sept 2020 – Apr 2023</div></div>

-Courses:
+### What is it about

+Courses
 - Computational Geometry
 - Digital Image Processing
+- History of the Middle East

 ## TU Munich

 <div class="grid grid-cols-1 gap-1 py-0 sm:grid-cols-2"><div>B. Sc.
 Informatics</div> <div class="justify-self-end">Oct 2016 – Aug 2020</div></div>

+### What is it about
+All the basics of computer science.
+- how compilers, databases and operating systems work
+- how the internet works
+- some maths

-Thesis: Structuring Large Sensor Data from Wind Turbines for Analysis and Visualization (in Python)
+My thesis: _Structuring Large Sensor Data from Wind Turbines for Analysis and Visualization_ (in **Python**)

 ## TU Munich

 <div class="grid grid-cols-1 gap-1 py-0 sm:grid-cols-2"><div>B. Sc.
 Mechanical Engineering</div> <div class="justify-self-end">Oct 2014 – June 2018</div></div>

+### What is it about
+All the basics of mechanical engineering.
+- how to calculate the stability of structures
+- how to make sense of technical drawings, and make them yourself
+- some maths, some electronics, some information technologies

-Thesis: Applications of Remote Control in New Space
+My thesis: _Applications of Remote Control in New Space_